Bristol Colston statue toppling was 'violent act', say judges

 Lord Chief Justice Lord Burnett said the ruling does not imply the four were in fact guilty of criminal damage.

+Lawyers for the four - Milo Ponsford, 26, Rhian Graham, 30, Jake Skuse, 33, and Sage Willoughby, 22 - have expressed their disappointment about the judges' verdict.

-The four protesters - who were involved in tearing down the statue in a Black Lives Matter protest in Bristol in June 2020 - were cleared at the city's crown court after a trial in January.
+The four were charged with criminal damage after the memorial to the Bristol slave trader was torn down on 7 June 2020, but they were cleared at the city's crown court after a trial in January.

-Following the jury's decision, Ms Braverman referred the case to appeal, so judges could "clarify the law for future cases" - without affecting the acquittal of the four.
+Following the jury's decision, Ms Braverman referred the case to the Court of Appeal, so judges could "clarify the law for future cases" - without affecting the acquittal of the four.

-Delivering the judges' ruling, Lord Burnett said the Crown Prosecution Service (CPS) was right to argue the prosecution of the four was not an abuse of process because the defendants' conduct "fell outside the protection" of the European Convention on Human Rights.
+Delivering the judges' ruling, Lord Burnett said the Crown Prosecution Service (CPS) was right to argue the prosecution was not an abuse of process, because the defendants' conduct "fell outside the protection" of the European Convention on Human Rights (ECHR).

 However, he emphasised there were other defences used in the trial and it was "impossible to know" on what basis the jury reached its verdict.